 When I arrived there, it was rainy and a little over eight in the evening.
 It was still bright since it was summer, but the weather wasn’t right, so I saw less than 5 people that day in Treptower Park.
 This absence of people made the place look even bigger and more epic.
 The location marked me and, every time a friend is visiting, I have to find time to bring them there.
 And you should do it too.

 How to get to the Treptower Park Soviet Memorial

 The Soviet War Memorial in Treptower Park is really easy to get to once you take the train to Treptower Park U-Bahn station.
-It lays a little outside the tourist path in Berlin but i am sure you are going to enjoy this place.
-You can search on Google Maps for Soviet War Memorial Treptow on Puschkinallee or just try the map below.
+It lays a little outside the tourist path in Berlin, but I am sure you are going to enjoy this place.
+You can search for Soviet War Memorial Treptow on Puschkinallee or just try the map below.

 The pictures you can see here are from the very first time I visited the Soviet Memorial at Treptower Park, back in the spring of 2012.
 As you can imagine, the other pictures were taken from a drone, in the winter of 2020.